davidalexisnyt/Making-Things-Arduino-Workshop/docs/workshop/Making-Things-with-Arduino-Workshop.md

 }
 ```

 The tone() function is used to generate sounds through the buzzer pin.
 It takes 3 parameters: the buzzer pin, the frequency of the sound to be made (in this case, we're using 440Hz, which is the A note), and the duration of the sound.
-Read more about the tone functions here: https://www.arduino.cc/reference/en/language/functions/advanced-io/tone/
+Read more about the tone functions here: [Arduino Language Reference - Tone](https://www.arduino.cc/reference/en/language/functions/advanced-io/tone/)